-- Interference with the rights of others, including physically hurtful behavior (such as hitting, punching, kicking or biting), verbally hurtful behavior (such as teasing, taunts, threats and intimidation); - Damage to, abuse of, or stealing any school or personal property; - Possession, use or sale of drugs in the current Federal Controlled Substances Act; - Possession, use or sale of alcohol, tobacco substances or inhalants; - Possession, use or sale of weapons or explosives; - Truancy from school or school activity; - Use of obscene, profane, suggestive or intimidating written or verbal language; - Repeated disruptive or uncooperative behavior; - Misuse of computer/Internet/local area network/email privileges.
+- Interference with the rights of others, including physically hurtful behavior (such as hitting, punching, kicking or biting), verbally hurtful behavior (such as teasing, taunts, threats, intimidation, hate (in verbal, written, and/or physical forms)), inhibiting the ability to learn (students) or the ability to teach (guide(s)); - Damage to, abuse of, or stealing any school or personal property; - Possession, use or sale of drugs in the current Federal Controlled Substances Act; - Possession, use or sale of alcohol, tobacco substances or inhalants; - Possession, use or sale of weapons or explosives; - Truancy from school or school activity; - Use of obscene, profane, suggestive or intimidating written or verbal language; - Repeated disruptive or uncooperative behavior; - Misuse of computer/Internet/local area network/email privileges.

 The school is committed to working together with the student and the family on issues of conduct.
-At the same time, the Montessori School of Maui reserves the right to dismiss any student at any time if, in its sole judgment, the student's continued presence at the school is detrimental to himself, to others or to the community as a whole.
+At the same time, the Montessori School of Maui reserves the right to dismiss any student at any time if, in its sole judgment, the student's continued presence at the school is detrimental to him/herself, to others or to the community as a whole.